 - You can see What (Milestone Name) the Milestone is for

-- How many days Reminder (Notify Person Before Days) they'll receive
+- How many days Initial Notce they'll receive

-When (Notify Person On Date) they'll receive that notification
+- When (Notify Person On Date) they'll receive their Initial notification

-- The Complete checkbox in the far left is able to be clicked to mark a Milestone as completed (A).
+- The Complete & Snooze checkboxes on the far left is able to be clicked to mark a Milestone as completed or snoozed (A).

 Similar to Milestones above, we suggest having the Activities Grid read left to right, but we'll add in Description (A) to this grid since Activities are set up per contract and the descriptions can be more specific than Milestone descriptions.
 If your Activities are Recurring (B) the clock icon in this column will switch from Green to Red if the Activity is overdue.

 Admin Specific Grids